amethon/www/_reflections/journal.md

 Dear Journal,

 Today marks a momentous occasion in my life, one that I shall never forget.
-I have just learned of an opportunity to embark upon a journey of discovery to the depths of the ocean, to the mysterious region known as the abyssopelagia.
+I have just received a letter today from a group of scientists and adventurers who are planning to embark upon a journey of discovery to the depths of the ocean, to the mysterious region known as the abyssopelagia.
+They invited me to join them as an observer and chronicler of the journey, and I knew that I could not pass up this once-in-a-lifetime opportunity

 As you may know, I have always been fascinated by the wonders of the deep, and I have long dreamed of exploring the depths of the ocean and discovering its secrets.
 So when I was offered the chance to participate in a deep sea diving expedition, I knew that I could not pass it up.

-I am filled with excitement and anticipation at the thought of what lies ahead.
-Who knows what wonders and marvels we shall encounter as we descend into the abyss?
+As I contemplate the journey ahead, I can't help but feel a sense of excitement and anticipation.
+Who knows what wonders and marvels we shall encounter as we descend into the abyssopelagia, a strange and exotic place full of mysteries and wonders that most people never get to see?
 The deep sea is a strange and exotic place, full of mysteries and wonders that most people never get to see.
 I can hardly wait to see it for myself and to share my experiences with the world through my writing.

 Until next time,